-Regardless of type of court martial you have found yourself facing, it is important to know that though they generally follow civilian procedure, there are some unique differences.
+Regardless of the type of court-martial you have found yourself facing, it is important to know that though they generally follow civilian procedure, there are some unique differences.

 - Court martial convenes no later than 120 days following the arrest.

 - The accused is read the charges in front of their commanding officer and a third party.